or

 Key concepts

 (Last update: 31/10/2021): When I created this overview I identified 10 pre-existing tags to use as a baseline: inbox zero, spaced repetition, 2ndbrain, fedwiki (for federated wiki), mindfulness, mindhack, (information) overload, roamresearch, weekly review and zettelkasten.
 That pulled in 44 resources, each with at least one of those tags.
-Of course, each had other tags as well, so I took them all and created a tag cloud to get a first picture:

 (Feature idea: AI & visualisation tools integrated into my backoffice to help better surface concept clusters and the explore links between them).

-Some notes on the major concept (bundles):
+Some notes on the major concept bundles:

 • Second Brain (2ndbrain): essentially a synonym for thinking tool (which I use, as I prefer verbs over nouns)